nakkht/pgu.dev/_drafts/ios-build-versioning.md

 ### Integrating into Xcode build process

-To fully integrate script for generating build numbers, we need to add few adjustments to the project.
-Since Xcode pre-processes `Info.plist` as the first step of a target, we need to use an `Aggregate Target` with added `Run Script Build Phase` that runs our shell script.
-This is necessary as Xcode preprocesses `Info.plist` way before we can even run our script.
+To fully integrate script into Xcode for generating build numbers, we need to add few adjustments to the project.
+Since Xcode pre-processes `Info.plist` as the one of the earliest steps of a target, before we even allowed to run script in build phases, we need to use an `Aggregate Target` with added `Run Script Build Phase` that runs our shell script.

 To solve the issue, simply:
 - Add `Aggregate` target into the project